 Because of this, it’s important to seek medical treatment; damage is more likely if you don’t seek treatment within the first three days of symptoms.
 Treatment will include antiviral medications, painkillers, antidepressants, and sometimes, topical creams to help you cope with long-term pain.

 Once the rash finishes its flare up, it will form blisters, and then fade.
 The rash caused by shingles is usually more painful than itchy.
 If the nerve pain lasts longer than two weeks, then you will be diagnosed with post-herpetic neuralgia.

 If not treated within the first three days of symptoms, there is a greater chance of later diagnosis of post-herpetic neuralgia.
 Therefore, it’s important to seek treatment as quickly as possible.
-If you’ve been diagnosed with Post-Herpetic neuralgia, then you’ll want to seek the guidance of a physician to assist with pain management.
+If you’ve been diagnosed with Post-Herpetic neuralgia in Knoxville, then you’ll want to seek the guidance of a physician to assist with pain management.

 For pain management Knoxville TN, contact Dr. Igor Smelyansky at Omega Pain Management.
 Phone (865) 337-5137.